aridjayarecipes/cutesrecipes.web.app/content/post/2217-easiest-way-to-prepare-homemade-pumpkin-soup.md

 ##### Steps to make Pumpkin soup:

 1. Assalamualaikum,Take a pressure cooker boal the pumpkin,than grind the pumpkin paste,
-1. Boal the water,pour the pumpkin paste,and sprinkle the kasoori,salt and cumin powder,let&#39;s make it for some time,
+1. Boal the water,pour the pumpkin paste,and sprinkle the kasoori,salt and cumin powder,let's make it for some time,
 1. Now,pour the serving bowl and serve this soup